krunch3r76/gc__listoffers/README.md

 - provide features to interop with gc__filterms (https://github.com/krunch3r76/gc__filterms)
 - provide view/column customization
 - add more graphics and sound! hey this is python not python GS (obscure reference to Steve Woz)
-- add error handling. especially with regard to network connectivity
-- check for appkey